plainDE/docs.github.io/installation.md

 # Installation

+## GNU/Linux repository

+Learn more about our repository at [repo.plainde.org](https://repo.plainde.org)

 ## Arch-based distro

 To install plainDE on Arch Linux you can install `plainde-meta` AUR package or add [plainDE repository](https://repo.plainde.org).